zbanack/sm64gml/README.md

 - Misc crashes related to not being able to locate floors/OOBs
 - Softocks for dying, collecting a star

+## Controls
+- WASD move, Z to crouch, space to jump, arrow keys to move camera, X to punch
+- There is basic game pad support, and the gamepad *should* be auto-detected.
+You can re-map the controls in-code, no fancy menu or anything at the moment.
+- Press P to toggle between using a hacky-implementation of delta timed movement
+- Hold Q to reveal debug info
+- Press shift to moon jump
+- Press R to return Mario to spawn coords

 ## Notes
 - The file structure and naming conventions (of folders and functions) resemble the C decomp repo more of the time than not.
 - Comments reading “pygml” means at least part of the associated code derived from the tool
 - `Ptr.` is sm64.gml's equivalent of C pointers.
 Use this global object to hold or manipulate variables across functions and scopes
-- There is basic game pad support, and the gamepad *should* be auto-detected.
-You can re-map the controls in-code, no fancy menu or anything at the moment.
 - Look for `@TODO` in the source for code that isn't finished or issues that have been pushed under the rug.
 Similarly `@z` are notes to self about things that may need to be changed (or reverted back) in the future
-- Press P to toggle between using a hacky-implementation of delta timed movement
-- Hold Q to reveal debug info
-- Press shift to moon jump
-- Press R to return Mario to spawn coords
 - We may decide to opt for using structs/json instead of arrays for vertices, display lists, behavior commands, level commands, etc.

 ## Shoutouts